Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Abstract

 \section{Abstract}

-Designing stylized cinemagraphs is challenging due to the difficulty in customizing complex and expressive flow motions.
-To achieve intuitive and detailed control of the generated cinemagraphs, freehand sketches can provide a better solution to convey personalized design requirements than only text inputs.
+Designing stylized cinemagraphs is challenging due to the difficulty in customizing complex and expressive flow elements.
+To achieve intuitive and detailed control of the generated cinemagraphs, sketches provide a feasible solution to convey personalized design requirements beyond text inputs.
 In this paper, we propose Sketch2Cinemagraph, a sketch-guided framework that enables the conditional generation of stylized cinemagraphs from freehand sketches.
-Sketch2Cinemagraph adopts text prompts for initial content generation and provides hand-drawn sketch controls for both spatial and motion cues.
-The latent diffusion model is adopted to generate target stylized landscape images along with realistic versions.
-Then, a pre-trained object detection model is utilized to segment and obtain masks for the flow regions.
-We proposed a novel latent motion diffusion model to estimate the motion field in the fluid regions of the generated landscape images.
-The input motion sketches serve as the conditions to control the generated vector fields in the masked fluid regions with the prompt.
-To synthesize the cinemagraph frames, the pixels within fluid regions are subsequently warped to the target locations for each timestep using a frame generator.
-The results verified that Sketch2Cinemagraph can generate high-fidelity and aesthetically appealing stylized cinemagraphs with continuous temporal flow from intuitive sketch inputs.
-We showcase the advantages of Sketch2Cinemagraph through quantitative comparisons against the state-of-the-art generation approaches.
+Sketch2Cinemagraph adopts text prompts for initial landscape generation and provides sketch controls for both spatial and motion cues.
+The latent diffusion model first generates target stylized landscape images along with realistic versions.
+Then, a pre-trained object detection model obtains masks for the flow regions.
+We propose a latent motion diffusion model to estimate motion field in fluid regions of the generated landscape images.
+The input motion sketches serve as the conditions to control the generated motion fields in the masked fluid regions with the prompt.
+To synthesize cinemagraph frames, the pixels within fluid regions are warped to target locations at each timestep using a U-Net based frame generator.
+The results verified that Sketch2Cinemagraph can generate aesthetically appealing stylized cinemagraphs with continuous temporal flow from sketch inputs.
+We showcase the advantages of Sketch2Cinemagraph through qualitative and quantitative comparisons against the state-of-the-art approaches.